FutureSearch Logofuturesearch

 background Optional Additional context the forecasters should know

-Column names are not enforced—research agents infer meaning from content.
-A column named scenario instead of question works fine.
+Column names are not enforced.
+Research agents infer meaning from content, so a column named scenario instead of question works fine.

 Parameters